Tour added to wishlist!

 Spooky season: Haunting destinations around the world

 If you’re partial to ghost tours, spooky houses, or tales of the unexpected, we’ve got it covered.
-Explore’s Amy Fiske shares her fascination with kooky destinations.
+Explore’s Amy Fiske shares her fascination with kooky destinations – and the most haunted hikes.

 Often, when you're travelling, the experiences that stay with you are the ones you didn't see coming.
 It could be an incredible wildlife sighting or a once-in-a-lifetime sunset.
 Or it could be a supernatural story that sends shivers down your spine and keeps you up all night.